NEC Rules for Kitchen & Countertop Receptacle Placement

 Ensuring you are passing kitchen electrical inspection comes down to a few critical checkpoints.
 Here is a summary of what inspectors will look for regarding your electrical receptacles:

-- SABC Compliance: At least two 20-amp Small Appliance Branch Circuits must be installed to serve the countertop, pantry, and dining area receptacles.
+- SABC Compliance: At least two 20-amp Small Appliance Branch Circuits are required to serve the countertop, pantry, and dining-area receptacles in dwelling units unless other code provisions apply.

-- Correct Spacing and Height: All countertop spaces 12 inches or wider must have outlets spaced according to the 2-foot/4-foot rule, with none being higher than 20 inches above the counter.
+- Correct Spacing and Height: All countertop spaces 12 inches or wider must have outlets spaced according to the 24-inch (no point farther than 24 in. from an outlet along the wall line) rule, with receptacle mounting heights at no more than 20 inches above the counter unless the installation is part of a listed assembly with different instructions.

-- Island and Peninsula Rules: A kitchen island outlet is required for each countertop space measuring at least 24 inches by 12 inches and cannot be mounted below the countertop without meeting specific exceptions.
+- Island and Peninsula Rules: A kitchen island outlet is required for each countertop space measuring at least 24 inches by 12 inches, and the required receptacle may be provided by listed countertop assemblies, pop-up units, or other listed devices; any below-counter solution must be a listed installation.

 Related Resources